A formally verified proof of the Central Limit Theorem

+The Central Limit Theorem lies at the heart of modern probability.
+Many generalizations and variations have been studied, some of which either relax the requirement that the repeated measurements are independent of one another and identically distributed (cf.~in particular, the results of Lyapunov and Lindberg \cite{billingsley:95}), while others provide additional information on the rate of convergence.

-In this note, we report on a formalization of the Central Limit Theorem in the Isabelle proof assistant.
-We feel that this formalization is interesting and valuable for a number of reasons.
-Not only is the Central Limit Theorem fundamental to contemporary probability theory and the study of stochastic processes, but so is almost all of the machinery developed to prove it, ranging from ordinary calculus to the properties of real distributions and characteristic functions.
-There is a pragmatic need to have statistical claims made in engineering, risk analysis, and financial computation subject to formal verification, and the library we have built provides infrastructure for such practical efforts.
+Here we report on a formalization of the Central Limit Theorem that was carried out in the Isabelle proof assistant.
+This result is noteworthy for a number of reasons.
+Not only is the CLT fundamental to probability theory and the study of stochastic processes, but so is the machinery developed to prove it, ranging from ordinary calculus to the properties of real distributions and characteristic functions.
+There is a pragmatic need to subject statistical claims made in engineering, risk analysis, and financial computation to formal verification, and our formalization along with the surrounding infrastructure can support such practical efforts.

 The formalization is also a good test for Isabelle's libraries, proof language, and automated reasoning tools.
-As will become clear below, the proof draws on a very broad base of facts from analysis, topology, measure theory, and probability theory, providing a useful evaluation of the robustness and completeness of the supporting libraries.
+As we will make clear, the proof draws on a very broad base of facts from analysis, topology, measure theory, and probability theory, providing a useful evaluation of the robustness and completeness of the supporting libraries.
 Moreover, the concepts build on one another.
 For example, a measure is a function from a class of sets to the reals, and reasoning about convergence of measures involves reasoning about sequences of such functions.
 The operation of forming the characteristic function is a functional taking a measure to a function from the reals to the complex numbers, and the convergence of such functionals is used to deduce convergence of measures.
-Thus the conceptual underpinnings are as deep as they are broad, and working with the notions exercises Isabelle's mechanisms for handling abstract mathematical notions.
+The conceptual underpinnings are thus as deep as they are broad, and working with them tests Isabelle's mechanisms for handling abstract mathematical notions.

-Although the Central Limit Theorem, as formulated in the next section, has been completely verified, the proofs and supporting libraries are still under development.
-The proofs can be found online at \url{https://github.com/avigad/isabelle}.
-This report provides only a brief overview, and we will provide more detail in a subsequent version.